eProsima/Discovery-Server/README.md

 ## Installation Guide

-In order to use the Discovery Server tool, its necessary to have a compatible version of [eProsima Fast DDS](https://eprosima-fast-rtps.readthedocs.io/en/latest/) installed (over release 2.0.2).
+In order to use the Discovery Server tool, it is necessary to have a compatible version of [eProsima Fast DDS](https://eprosima-fast-rtps.readthedocs.io/en/latest/) installed (over release 2.0.2).
 *Fast DDS* dependencies as tinyxml must be accessible, either because *Fast DDS* was build-installed defining THIRDPARTY=ON or because those libraries have been specifically installed.